lherrerab/Magenna-FE/README.md

 # Magenna-FE
-Personal agenda developed with AngularJS, PHP and Bootstrap.
+Personal agenda developed with AngularJS, PHP, Laravel and Bootstrap.

 (Work in Progress)